TheBassMeister/burgerworld/ReadMe.md

 The tests are running using the in-memory H2 database.
 A MySql database connection will not be needed.

 ### Rest Endpoints
-Swagger => http://[Your Host:Port]/swagger-ui/index.html
+- Swagger => http://[Your Host:Port]/swagger-ui/index.html
-Burgers => http://[Your Host:Port]/burgers
+- Burgers => http://[Your Host:Port]/burgers
-Ingredients => http://[Your Host:Port]/ingredients
+- Ingredients => http://[Your Host:Port]/ingredients

 ### Todo for this branch
-- Add HateOAS
-- Optional: Secure non read Rest endpoint
-- Optional: Prepare instructions and try out deploying app in Docker
+Prepare instructions and try out deploying app in Docker